unused1/IN6227_Assignment2/README.md

 Installation is not required but you will need to have a tool to run Jupyter notebooks.
 Download the entire project folder and open main.ipynb file.
 The dataset files are saved in dataset folder within this project folder.
+Plots and data of results are saved in results folder.
 Python version used is 3.11.5.
 Required python packages can be found in requirements.txt file.

 ## Usage